Fefe9696/PQ_Surfaces_with_fixed_Ksquare_chi/README.md

 If you use these codes in your research, please quote our works!

 ### Main Magma scripts
-The program contains five main Magma scripts:
+The program contains three main Magma scripts:

 ### FindSurfaces_with_fixed_Ksquare_chi.txt
 Produce the list of all regular Product-Quotinet surfaces as pairs of spherical systems of generators having prescribed invariants Ksquare and chi.